SIA

 The Marketer's Field Guide

-Neuromarketing 101: What It Is & How It Works
+Neuromarketing 101: What Is It & How Does It Work?

 Humans make about 35,000 decisions every single day — most of them unconscious.
-Neuromarketing is the science of understanding why.
-This guide covers the research techniques, real-world examples, and practical applications every marketer should know.
+Neuromarketing is the science of understanding why, and how marketers can use that knowledge ethically and effectively.

 In This Guide